jtownson/swakka/readme.md

 Each ```ResponseValue``` takes two type parameters:

 1. The type of the response body.
 This can be any any case class.
-To make it work you need two things

-    1.1. a spray ```JsonFormat``` so that Akka Http can marshall it correctly.
+As for any Akka-Http app, you need a a spray ```JsonFormat``` to enable marshalling of your response.

-    1.2. a Swakka ```SchemaWriter``` so that Swakka can write a json schema for the case class into the swagger file.
+Additionally, Swakka generates a ```SchemaWriter```, which is another ```JsonFormat``` for writing a json schema for the case class into the swagger file.
-    Swakka can generate SchemaWriter instances for any case class, although it is not done implicitly and you have to call a function to make it happen (see the example below)

 2. Any headers set in the response (e.g. caching headers)